HeXuPKU/SPAGRM.github.io/docs/Step 2a Preprocessing.md

 - PairwiseIBDFile: required.
 A path to the pairwise IBD file.
 - control: optional. `control` is to specify a list of parameters for controlling the association testing process.
   - MaxQuantile/MinQuantile/OutlierRatio: we use these three parameters to divide model residuals into outliers and non-outliers.
 The interquartile range (IQR) is defined as $MaxQuantile - MinQuantile$; $[MinQuantile - OutlierRatio \times IQR, MaxQuantile + OutlierRatio \times IQR]$ divides model residuals into non-outliers and outliers.
     - MaxQuantile: optional.
-Upper quantile, ranging from 0 to 1 (default=0.75)
+Upper quantile, ranging from 0 to 1. (default=0.75)
     - MinQuantile: optional.
-Lower quantile, ranging from 0 to 1 (default=0.25)
+Lower quantile, ranging from 0 to 1. (default=0.25)
     - OutlierRatio: optional.
-Multiples of IQR, more than 0 (default=1.5)
+Multiples of IQR, more than 0. (default=1.5)
   - ControlOutlier: optional.
+If TRUE, we will control the proportion of outliers $\leq$ 10% to remain computational efficiency.
+XXXXXXXXXX (default=TRUE)
+  - MaxNuminFam： optional.
+Control the family size $\leq$ `MaxNuminFam` to remain computational efficiency. (default=5)